 From the day it opened, till after the last show on Saturday night, October 3, 1970, twenty-three years later, it faithfully served the community.
 Oddly enough, the title of that last movie was “Nashville Music”!
 Then it sat – unused – for the next five years.
 It was then that Jimmy Smith, a young Mathews County native, began to realize a dream he had been nurturing for a long, long time.

-Since early childhood, Jimmy had been exposed to music, being the youngest in the family of eleven singing Smiths, and he had acquired a special love for country music.
+Since early childhood, Jimmy had been exposed to music, being the youngest in the family of eleven singing Smiths, and he had acquired a special love and talent for country music.
 He took advantage of an opportunity to visit the Grand Ole Opry in Nashville, Tennessee, in 1960, and again in 1970.
 After the second visit – and maybe even before that – he began to entertain thoughts of providing a place in Mathews where people who love to ‘pick and sing’ could gather for that purpose.
 The years passed, but the thoughts kept nagging.
 Often when he would drive past Donk’s Theater, which was still not being used, the dreams would run amuck.
 “Wouldn’t that be a perfect place for country shows?
 It has a stage and everything…!”
 However, it seemed too far-fetched and he would put it out of his mind – for a while!
 But, finally, early in 1975, with the necessary support from wife, Carolyn, he made up his mind.
 If “Miss Mary” (Donk had passed away in 1968) would consider leasing her building, and if he had a couple of partners, he would try to make those dreams of his come true.
 So, he approached “Miss Mary” with his idea and she was willing.
-The he acquired his partners – Sister Harriett Farmer and niece Joanna Mullis – and the ball was rolling!
+Then he acquired his partners – Sister Harriett Farmer and niece Joanna Mullis – and the ball was rolling!

 All this was accomplished entirely by the Smith Family, even the smallest ones, and friends who volunteered.
 The doors were always open and rarely did anyone even stop to look in without lending a hand at something before leaving.
 Members of the Mathews Choral Society, who were planning to put on a musical there in the fall, were also faithful workers.